inveniosoftware/invenio/docs/tutorials/managing-access.rst

 :py:class:`~invenio_access.permissions.Permission` object from it.

-The permission, when checked, requires that the current user has the same id as the id stored in the records ``owner`` property.
+The permission, when checked, requires that the current user has the same id as the id stored in the records ``owner`` field.
 This is expressed with the ``UserNeed``.

 **Permissions and needs**